Information and Resources

-If you choose to use bags, only buy compostable bags with either of these logos.
+If you wish to use "plastic-style" bags, you must buy compostable bags with either of these logos.
 These are made of plant-based materials and will break-down into compost:

+Regular plastic bags can biodegrade over many hundreds years, but that just means they become smaller and smaller pieces of plastic -- they will never return nutrients to the earth the way a compostable bag will.
+Never use plastic shopping bags, grocery bags or any other type of plastic bag for your organic waste.
 Biodegradable does not mean compostable!
-Regular plastic bags can biodegrade over many years, but that just means they become smaller and smaller pieces of plastic - they will never return nutrients to the earth the way a compostable bag will.
-Never use plastic shopping bags, grocery bags or any other type of plastic bag for your organic waste.